elisawarner/GASO_NetworkAnalysis/downloadWallet/README.md

 To run #1, simply open a Jupyter Notebook and run each cell.
 To run #2, go to your terminal or command prompt, and type: `python downloadWallet.py`.
 Wait for the interactive GUI to appear.

 ## Dependencies
 This code was tested on a PC with Windows 11 and Anaconda, Python=3.8.
 If you have Anaconda, all packages should already be installed for you.
 If you do not know how to install, contact `elisawa@umich.edu` for an executable version.
+You can choose to attempt to run this as a python executable.
+If so, look at "Creating the Environment" below.

+## Creating the Environment
+If you decide to create an environment to run the code from a python script, install python=3.8.
+Then, download dependencies by typing `pip install -r requirements.txt` into the terminal.
+Then run the code command `python downloadWallet.py` and look for a GUI window to pop up.